 Sheriff Curran was also selected by the Publication “Super Lawyers” as one of the top lawyers in the state of Illinois in 2006 and continues to serve on numerous boards at the local, state and national levels.

 Since taking office, the Sheriff implemented numerous budgetary changes to ensure fiscal responsibility.
-For eight consecutive years, the Lake County Sheriff’s Office’s expenditures were under budget.
+For eleven consecutive years, the Lake County Sheriff’s Office’s expenditures were under budget.
 In addition, the Lake County Sheriff’s Office worked closely with the Lake County State’s Attorney’s Office to reduce the number of outstanding warrants to the lowest level since 2005.